Thank you for subscribing

 GAC (pronounced “G-A-C”) is one of China’s largest car manufacturers, known for its rapid growth and focus on EV and hybrid technology.

-State-owned and based in Guangzhou, GAC sold over 2 million vehicles in 2024, ranking it among China’s top five vehicle manufacturers.
+State-owned and based in Guangzhou, GAC sold more than two million vehicles in 2024, ranking among China’s top five vehicle manufacturers.
 The company has global partnerships with leading manufacturers including Toyota and Honda in China, giving it access to world-class manufacturing and hybrid tech.

 GAC’s ambitions are bold: it aims to introduce eight models in Australia by 2027 and join fellow Chinese brands including BYD, MG and GWM in the Australian top 10 sales chart.